StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 - Run the notebook ```nis_grsm_ndmi.ipynb``` and ```ls_grsm_ndmi.ipynb``` to find the code for calculating and visualizing interannual NDMI values in GEE for NEON and Landsat reflectance data, respectively.
 - Run the notebook ```nis_grsm_msi.ipynb``` and ```ls_grsm_msi.ipynb``` to find the code for calculating and visualizing interannual MSI values in GEE for NEON and Landsat reflectance data, respectively.

-All the project code in .ipynb files is written using JavaScript format.
-Just copy the code from the .ipynb file and paste into your GEE project file.
+All the project code in .ipynb files is written using JavaScript programming language.
+Just copy the code from the .ipynb file and paste into your GEE project file to make it work.

 ## License
 The **Post-wildfire vegetation regrowth analysis** project is under the [MIT](https://github.com/StepanBryleev/post-wildfire-vegetation-regrowth-analysis/blob/main/LICENSE) license.